Mougattu/Project_01/README.md

 Project details---Deploying Tomcat Web App on AWS

-I have deployed a Tomcat web app on AWS in different ways.
+I have deployed a Tomcat web app on AWS.
 The way I approached is to use an Amazon EC2 instance and install Tomcat there.

 Steps to deploy Tomcat app on AWS EC2: